runtimeverification/evm-semantics/evm.md

 -   Regardless of the mode, `#next` will throw `#end` or `#exception` if the current program counter is not pointing at an OpCode.

-TODO: I think on `#next` we are supposed to pretend it's `STOP` if it's in the middle of the program somewhere but is invalid?
-I suppose the semantics currently loads `INVALID` where `N` is the position in the bytecode array.

 ```k
     syntax InternalOp ::= "#next"
  // -----------------------------